Key vote in Italy as Salvini seeks to topple government - France 24

 The last polls published before the pre-election media blackout showed the anti-immigrant League neck-and-neck with the centre-left Democratic Party (PD), which governs Italy in coalition with the anti-establishment Five Star Movement (M5S).

-Some 3.5 million citizens are eligible to cast ballots to elect the region's president between 7am (0600 GMT) and 11pm, alongside similar regional elections in the smaller southern region of Calabria.
+Some 3.5 million citizens are eligible to cast ballots to elect the region's president between seven am (0600 GMT) and 11 pm, alongside similar regional elections in the smaller southern region of Calabria.

+Turnout in Emilia Romagna was high at midday (1100 GMT), at over 23 percent, compared to just 11 percent at the same time during the last regional elections.

-The League hopes for a repeat of its historic win in October in Umbria, which had been a left-wing fiefdom for 50 years.
+The League is hoping for a repeat of its historic win in October in Umbria, which had been a left-wing fiefdom for 50 years.

 Its candidate in Emilia Romagna, Lucia Borgonzoni, 43, has been overshadowed by Salvini, who has held daily rallies and inundated social media with snaps of him sampling delicacies in the Parma ham and Parmesan cheese heartland.

-Salvini infuriated the left Saturday by breaking the pre-election silence -- which under Italian law means candidates cannot campaign the day before a vote -- by tweeting about the "eviction notice" he was set to deliver to the government.
+Salvini infuriated the left Saturday wehn he broke the pre-election silence -- which under Italian law means candidates cannot campaign the day before a vote -- by tweeting about the "eviction notice" he was set to deliver to the government.

-The PD's candidate Stefano Bonaccini is the incumbent president and is hoping to win for his track record in the region, which boasts low jobless figures and is home to "Made in Italy" success stories such as Ferrari and Lamborghini.
+The PD's candidate Stefano Bonaccini is the incumbent president and hoping to win on his track record in the region, which boasts low jobless figures and is home to "Made in Italy" success stories such as Ferrari and Lamborghini.

 He may also benefit from the youth-driven Sardines movement, which was born in the region just a couple of months ago but has fast become a national symbol of protest against the far-right.